launchcodedev/app-config/docs/guide/intro/README.md

 ```

 Now, usually the first thing you want to do with configuration is read it from your application.
-Before you can do that though, you'll need to tell `app-config` what to expect in your configuation values.
+Before you can do that though, you'll need to tell `app-config` what to expect in your configuration values.

 To do that, let's write our first [JSON Schema](https://json-schema.org/) file.